-Cancer is characterized by uncontrolled and rapid cell growth and also by an approximately matched, but slightly less, rapid cell death rate.
-When the cells die, the DNA is chopped up into individual nucleosomes which are released into the blood as summarized in Figure 2 below.
-When cells break up, they end up in the bloodstream to be recycled back into the body.
-When a cancer is present, the number of cells being recycled is far higher than in a healthy body, so the system is overwhelmed, leaving the excess broken-up pieces, including the nucleosomes, in the blood.
-The structure of nucleosomes is not uniform but subject to immense variety.
-It is has been known for 4 or 5 years that nucleosomes in cancer cells are different in structure from those in healthy cells.
+Cancer is characterized by uncontrolled and often rapid cell growth which exceeds the corresponding rate of cell death.
+When cells die, the DNA fragments into individual nucleosomes which are released into the blood as illustrated in Figure 2 below.
+The cell debris in the bloodstream is eventually recycled back into the body.
+When a cancer is present, the number of dying cells can overwhelm the recycling process, leaving the excess fragments, including the nucleosomes, in the blood.
+Importantly, the structure of nucleosomes is not uniform but subject to immense variety.
+It is has been known for 4 or 5 years that nucleosomes in cancer cells have differences in structure from those in healthy cells1.

-Fraga MF et al., "Loss of acetylation at Lys16 and trimethylation at Lys20 of histone H4 is a common hallmark of human cancer", Nature Genetics, Vol 37 (4), p391-400, 2005
+1 Fraga MF et al., "Loss of acetylation at Lys16 and trimethylation at Lys20 of histone H4 is a common hallmark of human cancer", Nature Genetics, Vol 37 (4), p391-400, 2005